gheritarish/telmar/src/content/blog/logs.md

 ```

 I have my logs, and some details.
 Real logs could potentially be more detailed, but this will do for
 the example.
-Just a precision, what I called `correlation_id` here could have several names, the
+Just a precision, what I called `correlation_id` here could have several names.
+The
-only objective is to have an idea that is similar for the whole process, so that we can have all the
+only objective is to have an ID that is similar for the whole process, so that we can have all the
 details about a specific process by searching it.

 With those logs, the first thing I usually do at this stage is to `grep` the code for the different
 messages.
 Here, the warning is especially interesting, so something like `rg "no process to launch"`
 would be telling of what happened.
-From there, I can get details about what triggers this situation.
+From there, I can get details about what triggered this
+situation.
 Maybe we only get here if the result of the previous computation is higher than 50.
-But we know that
+But
-our result is 100.
+we know that our result was 100.

 This brings the next question: was this result expected?
 Or should we have had something else, like
 40, which would have triggered the next process?
 For the needs of this test, let's assume that was
 what should have happened.

-So I go to the computation, checks what should have happened.
-Depending on the computation that is
+So I go to the computation, and check what should have happened.
+Depending on the computation that
-being done, I can run it manually, or create a test with an object that have the same initial data.
+is being done, I can run it manually, or create a test with an object that have the same initial
+data.
 And I check, step by step, what happens.
 Until I find the stage with the wrong result.
 Maybe I
 wanted to multiply a parameter by 100, and instead of `parameter * FACTOR` in the code, I wrote
 `FACTOR`.
 Which can seem a trivial error, but experience tells me those usually are the more common.